fairfin/fairfin-website/program.md

 - Currently few people are aware, that FaRaFIN also represents Phd students who chose to be represented by us
 - We should evaluate what this means for us

+#### Showers

+- In summer people cycling to university tend to get very sweaty
+- This discourages many people from cycling to the faculty and they instead take other means of traffic
+- to encourage fitness and ecological means of travel we propose to install showers in the faculty

 ### __University and Society__